googleapis/google-cloud-python/ndb/README.md

   protobuf for the underlying `google.cloud.datastore.Key` is created.
 This is because the `Reference` is a legacy protobuf message type from App Engine, while the latest (`google/datastore/v1`) RPC definition uses a `Key`.
+- There is a `Property._CREATION_COUNTER` that gets incremented every time a new `Property()` instance is created.
+This increment is not threadsafe.
+  However, `ndb` was designed for `Property()` instances to be created at import time, so this may not be an issue.

 [0]: https://cloud.google.com/datastore
 [1]: https://cloud.google.com/appengine